bastinjob/HELIUM/README.md

 ### 2. **Intermediate Representation (IR) - MLIR Tensor Dialect**
 Helium utilizes MLIR (Multi-Level Intermediate Representation) to define a custom **Tensor Dialect**.
 MLIR provides multiple levels of abstraction to represent computations, and Helium takes advantage of this to implement tensor-specific optimizations.

-#### Tensor Dialect Operations:
+#### Helium Dialect Operations:
 - **`tensor.add`**: Represents element-wise addition of tensors.
 - **`tensor.mul`**: Represents element-wise multiplication of tensors.
 - **`tensor.matmul`**: Matrix multiplication operation.
 - **`tensor.transpose`**: Transposes a tensor.
 - **`tensor.reshape`**: Reshapes a tensor to a new dimension.

-The Tensor Dialect acts as the backbone for the entire IR transformation pipeline, allowing Helium to apply various optimization and lowering techniques.
+The Helium Dialect acts as the backbone for the entire IR transformation pipeline, allowing Helium to apply various optimization and lowering techniques.

 ### 3. **Optimization Passes**
 Helium’s optimizer applies a series of transformations and passes to improve the performance of tensor computations.
 These optimizations are designed to reduce computational complexity, memory usage, and ensure vectorization.